borglab/gtsam.org/_posts/2019-11-07-lqr-control.md

 <a name="LQR_example"></a>
 <figure class="center" style="width:90%;padding:10px">
   <a href="/assets/images/lqr_control/LQR_FGvsRicatti.png"><img src="/assets/images/lqr_control/LQR_FGvsRicatti.png"
-    alt="Comparison between LQR control as solved by factor graphs and by the Ricatti Equation. (they are the same)" style="margin-bottom:10px;"/></a>
+    alt="Comparison between LQR control as solved by factor graphs and by the Ricatti Equation. (they are the same)" style="margin-bottom:10px; max-width: 110%; margin-left: -5%;"/></a>
   <figcaption><b>Figure 6</b> Example LQR control solutions as solved by factor graphs (middle) and the traditional Discrete Algebraic Ricatti Equations (right).
 The optimal control gains and cost-to-go factors are compared (left).
 All plots show exact agreement between factor graph and Ricatti equation solutions.</figcaption>
 </figure>